UniversalDependencies/UD_Irish-IDT/README.txt

 The tokenisation of the Irish data is the output of a Xerox Finite State tokenizer implemented by Uí Dhonnchadha (2002)

 Note:
- - compound prepositions are connected as one token with '_'.
-Example: in aghaidh 'against' => in\_aghaidh
+ - compound prepositions were previously connected as one token with '_'.
+Example: in aghaidh 'against' => in\_aghaidh Now treated as multi-word units (fixed)

-The Irish data does not contain any other multi-word tokens.
+Other multi-word units are Proper Noun Strings (flat) and some fixed expressions like "cés moite" (apart from).
+Much more work is still required on MWEs in Irish before we can fully update the treebank.